spacewalkman/epik-gateway-binlog-replayer/README.md

 1. Vertex Domain Value Size: value's size of the domain entity,to mark its boundary.
 2. Vertex Domain Value： domain entity's value，must be of string type.
 3. VID Generator Type: the function we used to make the domain entity to VID conversion. we use __Hash__.
-4. TagList: a collection of Tag，a Tag is tuple5 of<Property Name Size, Property Name, Property Type, Property Value Size, Property Value>, which every __Size__ field is used to mark the boundary of the corresponding __Value__ field.
+4. TagList: a collection of Tag，a Tag is tuple6 of<Property Name Size, Property Name, Property Type, HasDefaultValue, Property Value Size, Property Value>, which every __Size__ field is used to mark the boundary of the corresponding __Value__ field.

 ### Edge Data Log
 __Edge Data Log__ is used to manipulate edge's data.
 ![data_edge](images/data_edge.png)
 It bears much resemblance with __Vertex Data Log__ with minor differences:
 1. Edge is connected by a __From Vertex__ and a __To Vertex__, which require __From Vertex Domain Value__ and __To Vertex Domain Value__，and corresponding Value Sizes fields.
-2. Edge does not support multi-Tag，so does not need introduce filed designed for multi-Tags，Edge's properties just lay one after another，every property is tuple5 of <Property Name Size, Property Name, Property Type, Property Value Size, Property Value>.
+2. Edge does not support multi-Tag，so does not need introduce filed designed for multi-Tags，Edge's properties just lay one after another，every property is tuple6 of <Property Name Size, Property Name, Property Type, HasDefaultValue, Property Value Size, Property Value>.